trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 > Note : You maybe have noticed, but the full typed generated Taquito class is used for the storage access now.
 It improves maintenance in case you contract storage has changed.

-4. Refresh the page, now that you have the Mint button
+4. Refresh the page, now that you have the Mint button.

-5. Mint a ticket on this contract
+5. Mint a ticket on this contract.

 ![mint](/img/tutorials/dapp-mint.png)

-6. Wait for the Tx popup confirmation and then try to poke again, it should succeed now
+6. Wait for the Tx popup confirmation and then try to poke again, it should succeed now.

 ![success](/img/tutorials/dapp-success.png)

-7. Wait for the Tx popup confirmation and try to poke again, you should be out of tickets and it should fail
+7. Wait for the Tx popup confirmation and try to poke again, you should be out of tickets and it should fail.

 ![kukaifail](/img/tutorials/dapp-kukaifail.png)

-Congratulation, you know how to use tickets and avoid DUP errors
+Congratulation, you know how to use tickets and avoid DUP errors.

 > Takeaways :
 >
-> - you can go further and improve the code like consuming one 1 ticket quantity at a time and manage it the right way
+> - You can go further and improve the code like consuming one 1 ticket quantity at a time and manage it the right way.
-> - you can also implement different type of Authorization mechanism, not only `can poke` claim
+> - You can also implement different type of Authorization mechanism, not only `can poke` claim.
 > - You can also try to base your ticket on some duration time like JSON token can do, not using the data field as a string but as bytes and store a timestamp on it.

 ## Summary

 Now, you are able to understand ticket.
-If you want to learn more about tickets, read this great article [here](https://www.marigold.dev/post/tickets-for-dummies)
+If you want to learn more about tickets, read this great article [here](https://www.marigold.dev/post/tickets-for-dummies).

-On next training, you will learn how to upgrade smart contracts
+On next training, you will learn how to upgrade smart contracts.

 When you are ready, continue to [Part 4: Smart contract upgrades](./part-4).